Strange Too

+Background

+The Dutch artist Anton Corbijn had been responsible of all of Depeche Mode's music videos since their 1986 video for A Question of Time.
+For their album Violator (1990), Corbijn shot a total of six music videos, four for the album's singles, and two additional videos for album tracks "Clean" and "Halo".

-As with its predecessor, Corbijn shot all six videos in Super 8.
+Corbijn shot all six videos in Super 8.
 The taller woman in the "Halo" video is a young Jenna Elfman.
 The drive-in featured in the introduction to the compilation is the Motor Vu drive-in, located in Erda, Utah, west of Salt Lake City, near the town of Tooele.
 This part of the video was shot the day after the band's concert in Salt Lake City in July 1990.

+Release

+Strange Too was released on 22 October 1990 by Mute Records in the UK on VHS tape, with catalogue number 790468.

-Both Strange and Strange Too were re-released on DVD and Blu-ray on 8 December 2023.
+Strange Too and its predecessor, Strange, were re-released on DVD and Blu-ray on 8 December 2023.